 The U.S. Department of Education uses your FAFSA information to calculate your EPC and determine your eligibility for financial aid.
 There’s absolutely nothing to lose when you complete a FAFSA form, even if you don’t think you’ll qualify for any aid.

-FAFSA also puts you in consideration for state aid programs — although eligibility and submission deadline may differ by state.
+FAFSA also puts you in consideration for state aid programs — although eligibility and submission deadline may differ from state to state.

 FAFSA Mobile #

-The quickest and most convenient way is by doing it online @ www.FAFSA.gov.
+Alternatively, you may do it online through www.FAFSA.gov.
 It is available in both English & Spanish.
 To help you through the process, step-by-step instructions are provided throughout the online application process.